invalidusernamecalled/wintar/README.md

 Important!
 + <SUP>DOES **NOT SUPPORT** ADDING TO EXISTING ARCHIVES.
-+ <SUP>Has known bugs when HANDLING FILES WITH SPECIAL CHARACTERS in GUI drag 'n' drop operations.
-Not recommended for use in GUI
++ <SUP>Not recommended for use in GUI: Has known bugs when HANDLING FILES WITH SPECIAL CHARACTERS in GUI drag 'n' drop operations.